What are departmental honors?

 Departmental honors is a distinction awarded at graduation to students who have successfully completed an outstanding independent research project and achieved a distinguished academic record.

 Departmental honors may be awarded only to students who have successfully completed two semesters of independent research on a single project.
-Departmental honors are awarded by a committee of three members, convened by the faculty research advisor.
-This committee must consist of at least two Environmental Studies faculty members.
 To be considered for honors the student must have:

 How do I pursue departmental honors?

-Their committees will then decide whether or not to invite honors candidates to an oral discussion of their research with all the members of their committees.
+After reviewing the proposal and work presented during the fall Earth Issues seminar, the Advisor in consultation with the Department will decide whether or not the candidate is eligible for honors designation.
+If the student is invited to pursue honors, the student and their faculty research advisor will convene a committee of three members.
+This committee must consist of at least two Environmental Studies faculty members.
+After the student completes their final written report and the other requirements for honors designation (see bulleted list above, including presenting at a professional conference) the honors candidate will be invited to an oral discussion of their research with all the members of their committees.
 The advisors will designate the time and place for the research discussion meetings; normally these meetings will be held during the final exam period, after which point a decision on the awarding of honors will be made.

 Students awarded departmental honors must submit the final version of their papers for archiving in the College library.
 This final version must meet the library's format requirements

 - *Students may receive approval from the department to have research supervised by an advisor outside of the Environmental Studies Department.
 Students should talk about the proposed research with two ES faculty members before asking for approval.
 If approved, students should ask one of the ES faculty to serve as a department liaison to the research advisor.
 Research advisors outside of the department should regularly communicate with an Environmental Studies Department liaison about the progress of student research.

 - **All honors committees should have at least two Environmental Studies faculty.